mpv-player/mpv/DOCS/man/input.rst

     Same as ``sub-end``, but for the secondary subtitles.

 ``sub-lines``
     The list of subtitle lines in memory.
-Not available if the subtitle is not text-based (i.e. DVD/BD subtitles).

     When querying the property with the client API using ``MPV_FORMAT_NODE``, or with Lua ``mp.get_property_native``, this will return a mpv_node with